-The coverages commonly included in low-cost full coverage auto insurance are as follows:
+The coverages commonly included in full coverage auto insurance are as follows:

 Uninsured/Underinsured Motorist Coverage

-Since this coverage is inexpensive, full coverage car insurance would typically include very high limits.
+Full coverage car insurance would typically include very high limits since uninsured/underinsured coverage is inexpensive.
 However, no insurer would let you carry limits higher than your liability.

 Medical Payments and Personal Injury Protection

 These two coverages pay your medical expenses regardless of who was at fault in the car crash.
 Personal injury protection is mandatory in some states, optional in others, and even unavailable in some.